klebster2/phono-sim/README.md

 # phone-bitarray

-A library for efficient phonological representations of language.
+An efficient library for phonological (feature) representations of language.

 # Table of contents

-- Resources
-  - Models
-- Requirements
-- Example use cases
+TBD